Perpetuana: As country clothing

 An Edinburgh tailor Patrick Nimmo supplied a doublet and socks or hose of "sad perpetuana" to the Marquess of Hamilton in 1605.
 The account book of William Fitzwilliam of Milton Hall includes the making of two pairs of perpetuana hose trimmed with gold and silver lace around the year 1610.
 A green perpetuana doublet was made for Richard Bagot, a son of Walter Bagot of Blithfield, in 1611.
 Accounts for the clothes of Thomas Myddleton at Chirk Castle in 1612 include "sea-green" perpetuana.

 Two park keepers in Thomas Campion's entertainment at Caversham Park on 27 April 1613 for Anne of Denmark were "formally attired in green perpetuana".
 Perpetuana was suitable for country workmen and servants.
 Lord William Howard of Naworth Castle bought broadcloth in November 1617 and six yards of lighter green perpetuana in June 1618 for the clothes of his servant George Armstrong.
 In 1640, Sir William Calley of Chiseldon and Burderop Park, a retired cloth merchant, asked his steward Richard Harvey to buy "broad black perpetuana" to make suits for three servants.

+Female elite costume

+In February 1616, Annas Elphinstone, Countess of Sutherland, widow of John Gordon, 13th Earl of Sutherland, wrote from Dunrobin Castle to a tailor in Edinburgh, asking him to send fine and light-coloured perpetuana to make a gown for her daughter Elizabeth Gordon, soon to be Lady Frendraught.